WJCFerguson/d1_mini_bme_280/README.md

 * Periodically send data to ThingSpeak
 * Report and log over Serial

-The deep sleep sketch is the default (`make flash`), and the web sketch can be made with `make SKETCH=src/thingspeak_bme280.ino flash`.
+The deep sleep sketch is the default (`make flash`), and the web-serving sketch can be made with `make SKETCH=src/thingspeak_bme280.ino flash`.

 ## Prerequsites